Here are several miscellaneous parameters.

 invocations of this pragma cause the previous values to be stacked, so

-that invocations of #pragma pack(pop)
+that invocations of #pragma pack(pop) will return to the previous

 value.